 Flambeaux Bicycle Tours are the industry leaders in New Orleans bicycle tourism.
 Being one of the only locally owned bicycle tour businesses in the city gives us an advantage in offering the most vibrant tours in the city.
 Our source of zeal is derived from a deep since of heritage and belonging…this is because we share a narrative that pertains to our direct ancestors.

-Can tour guides from out of state or other parts of Louisiana give a good tour?
-Absolutely!
-However, we want to make certain that you truly experience Creole hospitality at it's finest, that you hear the stories of our city told in a New Orleans accent, and that you encounter a native personality that embodies the Big Easy spirit.
+With Flambeaux Bicycle Tours you will experience authentic Creole hospitality at it's finest, you will hear the stories of our city told with New Orleans flair, and you will encounter a local personality that embodies the Big Easy spirit.